 Placed in the heart of Scotland

-Poised above the River Tay, Scone Palace overlooks the routes north to the Highlands and east through Strathmore to the coast.
+Poised above the River Tay in Perthshire, Scone Palace overlooks the routes north to the Highlands and east through Strathmore to the coast.
 The Grampian mountains form a distant backdrop, and across the river stands the city of Perth.